25 Online Editing Jobs for Freelancers

 Requirements: You need a degree from a top university and PhD-level editing experience.

-26) Wordvice
+14) Wordvice

 Wordvice provides editing and proofreading services to a broad range of clients.
+They focus on editing academic and admissions-related documents.

 They prefer to hire editors who can also do proofreading.

 Requirements: You need to have a master’s degree or be pursuing one.
-You must also have at least two years of experience and knowledge of several style guides.
+You must also have at least two years of editing experience and knowledge of several style guides.
 Please visit their site for the complete list of requirements and details of their hiring process.

 Availability: They’re looking for qualified, experienced editors to join their team.

-27) WordsRU
+15) WordsRU

-WordsRu provides editing, proofreading, and copywriting for businesses, authors, and academics.
+WordsRU provides editing, proofreading, and copywriting for businesses, authors, and academics.

 Availability: They’re seeking editors.

-28) Reedsy
+16) Reedsy

 Reedsy aspires to connect authors and publishers with accomplished freelancers in the publishing industry.
 They hire editors and proofreaders.